malucalle/selbal/README.md

 # selbal

-`selbal` a greedy stepwise algorithm for selection of balances or microbial signatures that preserves the principles of compositional data analysis.
-This selection is implemented in order to maximize an association parameter between the proposed balance and a given response variable.
+ `selbal` is an R package for selection of balances in microbiome compositional data.
+As described in Rivera-Pinto et al. 2018 _Balances:  a new perspective for microbiome analysis_ https://doi.org/10.1101/219386, `selbal` implements a forward-selection method for the identification of two groups of taxa whose relative abundance, or balance, is associated with the response variable of interest.

 ## Getting Started